Jameshughes2009/assignment-4/README.md

  * [Link to Live Page](https://jameshughes2009.github.io/assignment-4/test/)
  * [Class Materials for this week](https://github.com/Jameshughes2009/Firstday)
     * Mainly used the completed code from the Mini project for reference Materials
+    * Also contains README file with screen shot of my active page
 * [Link to Assignment Repository](https://github.com/Jameshughes2009/assignment-4)
     * "Test" will be the folder that contains the version that I'll submit and the folder "v1" has what i am testing to add functionailty
 * [Link to youtuber](https://www.youtube.com/@GreatStackDev)